ornate-lemon-horse/deep-dream-bird-final-project/docs/index.md

 ### (Intentionally) Overfitting the Model

 Since it seemed there would be diminishing returns from just allowing the dream process to continue further, I began exploring what would happen if I trained the model on the bird training data more.
 From rereading my previous notes on the bird project, I determined that training for 20 epochs at `lr=0.01` should overfit the model.
 I wanted to explore how the dream output would be affected as a result.
 I ran the dreaming process for 500, 1000, and 2000 steps.
+Overfitting seemed to increase the noise and decrease the prominence of any bird shapes present.

 500 steps: